Digital-Tech-KKHS/game-design-grace-s-team/documents/Testing-and-trialing/Tests & Trials_3/Trial Number 3.md

 >- (Others from around the class)

 ## Trial goal:
->The goal of this trial was to determine whether I would use trees as a block on for stopping my character from walking off the edge or if I would use just a normal water block
+>The goal of this trial was to determine whether I would use trees as a block for stopping my character from walking off the edge or if I would use just a normal water block.

 ## Describe the trail
 >I got people from my class to decide what one they preferred more  and which one they believed would be more practical for my end users to understand and use.